-**I’m re-posting my Cinnamon Roll recipe to the front page, after it was featured on The Kitchn today.
+**I’m re-posting my Cinnamon Rolls recipe to the front page, after it was featured on The Kitchn today.
 I’ve included the sweet dough recipe and an option to print the recipe below. **

-I’m posting the cinnamon roll recipe from my book here today, as many of you have been looking for it after the Pancake Princess declared it winner of her Cinnamon Roll Bake Off (yay!).
-I had the rolls in a different form here, but since the recipe was on several other sites and I had so many questions about where to find it and how to make them, I now have it here for you.
+I’m posting the cinnamon roll recipe from my book (affiliate link) here today, as many of you have been looking for it after the Pancake Princess declared it winner of her Cinnamon Roll Bake Off (yay!).
+I’ve made cinnamon buns in a different way too, but since the recipe was on several other sites and I had so many questions about where to find it and how to make them, I now have it here for you.

 TROUBLESHOOTING: I’ve gotten a lot of questions about these cinnamon rolls!
 Here are answers to a few of the most common questions: